 Bridge to Nowhere, the continuation of Severance, might be unsettling even by Slenderverse standards!
 You get the usual tricks, being sent to strange locations through timespace, nosebleeds, gradually going mad, and... wait, what's that noise?
 This isn't an Observer video, why's that sound playing?
 And... is Noah talking to bugs?!

-Jeff, yes THAT Jeff, makes an appearances at around 8:05 when Noah gets to the eponymous bridge, telling Noah not to listen to them and the only way to stop them is to kill himself.
+Jeff, yes THAT Jeff, makes an appearances at around 8:05 when Noah gets to the eponymous bridge, telling Noah not to listen to "them" and the only way to stop them is to kill himself.
 Then he runs off and HABIT appears; Noah tries to run away but HABIT flash steps over to him and grabs his arm, gets uncomfortably close to Noah, then proceeds to do his usual thing.
 When Noah asks how Jeff can be there and what this place is, HABIT just gives him non-answers that vaguely hint that this is a dimension where he resides.
-Then he mentions "hunting" those guys before he sends Noah home.
+Then he mentions "hunting" Jeff and the others before he sends Noah home.

-The implications of that scene are deeply disturbing, in more ways than one: it implies that the souls of HABIT's most recent victims are trapped in that hellish dimension, unable to move on, forced to continuously flee from HABIT or endure unimaginable torture at his hands.
+The implications of that scene are deeply disturbing, in more ways than one: it suggests that the souls of HABIT's most recent victims are trapped in a hellish dimension, unable to move on, forced to continuously flee from HABIT or endure unimaginable torture at his hands.